yisiox/tp/docs/DeveloperGuide.md

 1. Majority of the target users are likely to find the app worth using.
 1. Users with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 1. Features should fit together cohesively.
+1. Should be easy and intuitive for users to use, even for users with limited technical knowledge.

 #### Codebase
 1. Must follow CS2103/T coding standards and code quality guidelines.